By Jenny Griffin

 Energy Star approved windows can reduce household electricity consumption by as much as 15 percent, and are an environmentally friendly alternative, as they reduce the need to burn fossil fuels that add to global warming .

-Energy efficient windows have adequate seals to prevent air leaks, and may include a number of other technologies to enhance their insulating capabilities.
+Energy efficient windows use seals to prevent air leaks, and may also use other technologies to enhance their insulating capabilities.

-Double glazing provides extra insulation to a window by trapping an insulating layer of air between the glass panes.
+Double glazing works by trapping an insulating layer of air between the glass panes.

-In cold climates installing double glazed windows is the first step one can take to prevent heat from escaping from a home.
+In cold climates installing double glazed windows is the first step to prevent heat from escaping from your home.

 To further increase the insulation properties of a window, double-glazed units can have the air space between the glazing filled with a gas such as argon, krypton, sulphur hexafluoride or carbon dioxide.
 These all have better insulation properties than air.